rgilks/royal-game-of-ur-cli/README.md

 ### Prerequisites

 This project was developed on a Mac (M1).
 Users on different operating systems may need to adapt these instructions to their environment.

+At present the native build targets ARM64 only.

 Before you begin, make sure you have the following installed: